Hypnotherapy

 When a person is in a relaxed “trance-like” state of hypnosis, the conscious mind switches off and the subconscious mind becomes highly receptive to positive and beneficial suggestions.

-When we enter into the absorbed state of hypnosis or hypnotic trance, we use our thoughts, talents and experiences in ways not usually available to us.
+When we enter into the absorbed state of hypnosis or hypnotic trance, we use our imagination, thoughts, talents and experiences in ways not usually available to us.
 With the help of a trained professional, we can develop innate, individual abilities that enable making desired changes in our thoughts, feelings and behaviors possible.

 The focused state of hypnosis allows changes to be made intentionally, almost automatically, changes that we could not ordinarily, consciously make so abruptly.